 Selecting a Personal Caregiver

 Massachusetts law allows you to designate up to two personal caregivers to help you with your medical use.
 Caregivers are a good idea if you’re in a position that makes it difficult to obtain or consume marijuana without help.

 A caregiver should be someone you trust who is at least 21 years old and has agreed to assist you with your medical cannabis use.
 Additionally, caregivers can cultivate plants for patients, pick up marijuana from medical dispensaries and provide other services.

 Additional Considerations for Minors

-The steps outlined above are for adult medical patients over the age of 18.
+The steps outlined above help you learn how to get a medical card in MA if you are an adult medical patient over the age of 18.

 Patients under the age of 18 who have a qualifying medical condition have additional requirements.
-To qualify for the Massachusetts MMJ program as a minor, “two Massachusetts licensed certifying physicians (at least one of whom is a board-certified pediatrician or board-certified pediatric subspecialist) must diagnose the qualifying patient as having a debilitating life-limiting illness (one that does not respond to curative treatments, where reasonable estimates of prognosis suggests death may occur within two years).”
+To qualify for a Massachusetts MMJ card as a minor, “two Massachusetts licensed certifying physicians (at least one of whom is a board-certified pediatrician or board-certified pediatric sub-specialist) must diagnose the qualifying patient as having a debilitating life-limiting illness (one that does not respond to curative treatments, where reasonable estimates of prognosis suggest death may occur within two years).”